 Given its leather build and thick midsole, the Bridger Mid’s reasonable weight of 2 pounds 7.6 ounces (for my men’s size 9) was a bit of a surprise.
 The supportive design feels notably heavier on your feet (something we also experienced with Oboz’s Sawtooth II Mid), and the weight savings are likely due to the boot’s lower height, which just clears your ankle.
-But within the wider market, its listed weight of 2 pounds 6 ounces is pretty competitive: Vasque’s new Talus AT is close at 2 pounds 3 ounces, and the popular but less durable Merrell Moab 2 Mid WP just beats it at 2 pounds 4 ounces.
+But within the wider market, its listed weight of 2 pounds 6 ounces is pretty competitive: Vasque’s Talus AT and Keen’s Targhee III are close at 2 pounds 3 ounces and 2 pounds 2.8 ounces respectively, and the popular but less durable Merrell Moab 2 Mid WP just beats it at 2 pounds 4 ounces.
 You can go lighter with a boot like the Salomon X Ultra 3 Mid (1 lb.
 15.7 oz.), which will get you a far nimbler set-up that’s more comfortable for hiking quickly.
 But if you prefer a supportive leather build, the Bridger offers just that at a surprisingly good weight.

 While the Oboz Bridger Mid is competitive in terms of weight, traction falls notably short.
 The lugs are overly large and not spaced far enough apart to shed mud efficiently (the shoe is prone to caking up in these conditions).
 The rubber itself—Oboz’s proprietary Granite Peak compound—is reasonably tacky and soft for sticking to rock, but the boot’s fairly stiff and upright set-up doesn’t encourage fast hiking or boulder hopping.
 For these uses, we’d strongly prefer a lighter and nimbler model like the Salomon X Ultra 3 Mid GTX.
 To be fair, traction is perfectly sufficient for most trails and doesn’t have any glaring downsides, but the tread pattern does exacerbate the boot’s already-clunky personality.